home-assistant/developers.home-assistant/docs/core/entity.md

 ## Icons

 Every entity in Home Assistant has an icon, which is used as a visual indicator to identify the entity more easily in the frontend.
 Home Assistant uses the [Material Design Icons](https://materialdesignicons.com/) icon set.

-In most cases, Home Assistant will pick an icon automatically based on the entity's domain, `device_class` and `state`.
+In most cases, Home Assistant will pick an icon automatically based on the entity's domain, `device_class`, and `state`.
 It is preferred to use the default icon if possible, to provide a consistent experience and to avoid confusion for the user.
 However, it is possible to override provide a custom icon for an entity.

 Regardless of the provided icon, it is always possible for the user to customize the icon to their liking in the frontend.